 It is also the expectation of the Parish that all citizens practice faithful and conscientious citizenship; however, it is not the responsibility of the Saint Clare organization to monitor or police that practice.
 This includes policing parishioners' adherence to the Order and the contents of the FAQ Sheet.

-The focus of the Saint Clare Parish and School is God-centered worship, education in the faith, discipleship, communal support, and bringing the Catholic Christian faith to bear on the world through evangelization.
+The focus of the Saint Clare Parish is God-centered worship, education in the faith, discipleship, communal support, and bringing the Catholic Christian faith to bear on the world through evangelization.

 This purpose, combined with the Order and the FAQ Sheet gives natural rise to the Saint Clare organization's "Face Coverings Policy for Covid-19."
 The policy rests especially on the 7th, 16th, and 17th questions of the FAQ Sheet.